thom/aws-cloud-security/README.md

 login attempts on port 22 (SSH).

 See [E3T1.txt](answers/E3T1.txt).

 ### Task 2: Accessing Secret Recipe Data File from S3

 Imagine a scenario where API keys used by the application server to read data from S3 were discovered and stolen by the brute force attack.
-This provides the attack instance the same API privileges as the application instance.
+This provides the attack instance with the same API privileges as the application instance.

 Test this scenario by attempting to use the API to read data from the secrets S3 bucket.

 #### 1. Run the following API calls to view and download files from the secret recipes S3 bucket

 ```
 # view the files in the secret recipes bucket
 aws s3 ls s3://<BucketNameRecipesSecret>/ --region us-east-1